fugue/regula/docs/usage.md

 ```
 data.<path.to.file>.<iac filename without extension>_<extension>.<input type>
 ```

+Regula automatically generates a package name for the input based on the file path, replacing path separators with `.` and other characters (such as dashes) with `_`

 For instance, to see the mock resources of `infra/cfn_resources.yaml`, you'd enter this command: